Skip navigation

 The basic pointer size (32 or 64 bit) used by the installed JVM (config.sw.jvm.bitness).

-The version of the benchmark kit used to produce this result.
+The name and revision number of the workload program used to produce this result.
 This information is provided automatically by the benchmark software.

-Indentifies the system which hosts the director controlling the different JVM instances (SUT, CCS or other).
-Locations other than SUT or CCS require additional description under Notes (config.director.location).
+Indentifies the system which hosts the director controlling the different JVM instances (SUT, Controller or other).
+Locations other than SUT or Controller require additional description under Notes (config.director.location).

 Any performance-relevant software used and required to reproduce the reported scores, including third-party libraries, accelerators, etc. (config.sw.other)